Risk sharing, measuring variability, and distortion riskmetrics: Comonotonic risk sharing

 The next result is similar to Theorem \ref{th:1}, but for comonotonic risk sharing.
 We omit its proof because it does not provide new insights. \begin{proposition} Suppose that $h_i(1) \ne 0$ for some $i\in [n]$.
 Then, $(X_1,\dots,X_n)\in \mathbb A^+_n(X)$ is Pareto optimal in $\mathbb A^+_n(X)$ if and only if $\sum_{i=1}^n \rho_{\tilde h_i}(X_i) =\dboxplus_{{i=1}}^n\rho_{\tilde h_i}(X)$. \end{proposition} We now show that $\boldsymbol \lambda$-optimality in $\mathbb A^+_n(X)$ pins down Pareto optimality.
 This result is stated in a stronger form than Proposition \ref{pr:1} for the corresponding notions of optimality in $\mathbb A_n(X)$. \begin{proposition} Suppose that $h_i(1) = 0$ for all $i\in [n]$.
 For an allocation $(X_1,\dots,X_n)\in \mathbb A^+_n(X)$, it holds that (i)$\Rightarrow$(ii)$\Rightarrow$(iii): \begin{enumerate}[(i)] \item $\sum_{i=1}^n \lambda_i \rho_{h_i}(X_i) =\dboxplus_{{i=1}}^n(\lambda_i \rho_{h_i})(X)$ for some $(\lambda_1,\dots,\lambda_n)\in (0,\infty)^n$; \item $(X_1,\dots,X_n)$ is Pareto optimal in $\mathbb A^+_n(X)$; \item $\sum_{i=1}^n \lambda_i \rho_{h_i}(X_i) =\dboxplus_{{i=1}}^n(\lambda_i \rho_{h_i})(X)$ for some $(\lambda_1,\dots,\lambda_n)\in [0,\infty)^n\setminus \{\mathbf 0\}$. \end{enumerate} \end{proposition}

 Comonotonicity plays an important role in the proof of Proposition \ref{pr:2}.
-The comonotonic additivity of distortion riskmetrics guarantees that the utility possibility frontier $S$ is a convex set when restricted to $\mathbb{A}_n^+(X)$.
+The risk possibility set of the set of comonotonic allocations is defined as $S=\{(\rho_{h_1}(X_1), \dots, \rho_{h_n}(X_n)): (X_1,\dots,X_n) \in \mathbb{A}_n^+(X)\}$.
+The comonotonic additivity of distortion riskmetrics guarantees that the risk possibility set $S$ is a convex set when restricted to $\mathbb{A}_n^+(X)$.
 This needs not be true on $\mathbb{A}_n(X)$.
-In this case, we cannot use the Hanh-Banach Theorem to obtain the existence of the Pareto weights $(\lambda_1,\dots,\lambda_n)$, which is the reason why we did not state a ``converse statement" in Proposition \ref{pr:1}.
+In this case, we cannot use the Hahn-Banach Theorem to obtain the existence of the Negishi weights $(\lambda_1,\dots,\lambda_n)$, which is the reason why we did not state a ``converse statement" in Proposition \ref{pr:1}.
 Propositions \ref{pr:equivalence} and \ref{pr:2} together yield that if all agents have concave distortion functions, then any Pareto-optimal allocation in $\mathbb A_n(X)$, which yields the same welfare for all agents as a Pareto-optimal allocation in $\mathbb A_n^+(X)$, must satisfy (iii).
 If their distortion functions are strictly concave, then by Proposition \ref{pr:como}, every Pareto-optimal allocation can be found through an inf-convolution.

 We now aim to characterize further the set of Pareto-optimal allocations in $\mathbb A^+_n(X)$.
 The following result generalizes Proposition 5 of \cite{ELW18} for dual utilities.

 \begin{theorem} Suppose that $h_1(1)=\dots=h_n(1)$.
 Then